-The KFUPM Press comprises seven main sections: graphics art, camera and montage, offset printing, binding and finishing, engraving, silkscreen printing, and digital printing.
+The KFUPM Press comprises several sections with qualified technicians in all sections such as: graphics art, camera and montage, letterpress printing, offset printing, digital printing, laser printing, binding and finishing, engraving, and silkscreen printing.

-7.11 Security and Safety
+7.10 Security

-Security and safety on the whole campus are the responsibilities of the Security & Safety Department.
+Security of the whole campus is the responsibility of the Security Department.
 The functions of this department include the following activities:

-Maintaining safety and security of the University community and its properties by providing protection 24 hours a day.
-The Security and Safety emergency telephone number is 4444.

-- Issuing stickers for faculty and students' cars in order to control road security in the campus and allow the cars to be parked in proper parking areas at the academic buildings and in residential areas.
+- Maintaining security of the University community and its properties by providing protection 24 hours a day.
+The Security and Safety emergency telephone number is 4444. - Issuing stickers for faculty and students' cars in order to control road security in the campus and allow the cars to be parked in proper parking areas at the academic buildings and in residential areas.
 The stickers also serve as permits for the University Beach facility.
-The stickers must be returned to the Security and Safety Department if the car is sold. - Enforcing the traffic regulations on the campus.
+The stickers must be returned to the Security Department if the car is sold. - Enforcing the traffic regulations on the campus.
 The maximum speed allowed on campus roads is 50 km/hr.
 Only certain parking areas are allocated to the faculty members and they are labeled.
-A fine must be paid for any violation of the traffic regulations, such as speeding, seat-belt not being fastened, parking violations, non-observance of signals, etc. - Inspecting the safety of fire-extinguishing devices located in the academic and residential buildings.
+A fine must be paid for any violation of the traffic regulations, such as speeding, seat-belt not being fastened, parking violations, non-observance of signals, etc.